-- (a) As directed within the module handbook, all coursework must be either - (i) submitted electronically by a specified deadline, or - (ii) submitted in printed or other form to a nominated submission point, normally on the campus where the module was taken, and be receipted.
+(a) As directed within the module handbook, all coursework must be either

+(i) submitted electronically by a specified deadline, or

+(ii) submitted in printed or other form to a nominated submission point, normally on the campus where the module was taken, and be receipted.
 Submission must be not later than 9pm at the Hendon campus, and 4pm local time at other University Campuses.
 In exceptional circumstances, coursework may be submitted by 'recorded delivery' post to the nominated submission point on campus, and the Post Office receipt retained.
-The submission date will be taken as the date of posting as shown by the recorded delivery receipt. - (b) The deadline date for each component of assessment must be laid down in writing by the Module Leader at the commencement of the module - (c) Coursework must not normally be submitted direct to a tutor. - (d) The university reserves the right to submit any item of assessed work through specialist software for the detection of academic misconduct. - (e) Failure to submit assessment by the published deadline will result in consequences as specified in F6 and F8 - (f) Where electronic submission of coursework on the day of the deadline is not possible, due to failure of university systems, for a significant period of time leading up to the final time for submission, the submission deadline may be extended by at least 24 hours, at the discretion of the Academic Registrar or Deputy. - (g) Where electronic submission of coursework is not possible, due to a financial hold placed upon a student, the university must permit submission of coursework by different means. - C8.4 Presenting substantially the same coursework for assessment in different modules is forbidden and will be treated as academic misconduct (see section F)
+The submission date will be taken as the date of posting as shown by the recorded delivery receipt.

+(b) The deadline date for each component of assessment must be laid down in writing by the Module Leader at the commencement of the module.

+(c) Coursework must not normally be submitted direct to a tutor.

+(d) The university reserves the right to submit any item of assessed work through specialist software for the detection of academic misconduct.

+(e) Failure to submit assessment by the published deadline will result in consequences as specified in E6 and E8.

+(f) Where electronic submission of coursework on the day of the deadline is not possible, due to failure of university systems, for a significant period of time leading up to the final time for submission, the submission deadline may be extended by at least 24 hours, at the discretion of the Academic Registrar or Deputy.

+(g) Where electronic submission of coursework is not possible, due to a financial hold placed upon a student, the university must permit submission of coursework by different means.

+Regulations for taught programmes of study